-- Supply 90% of energy from renewable sources by 2030; - Expand regional transportation and electrification of buildings; and - Support equitable access to electrification projects, including through investments in and outreach to under-resourced and low-income communities.
+- Expand regional transportation and electrification of buildings; - Test emerging technologies such as vehicle-to-grid technology, carbon capture and storage, clean alternative fuels, long duration energy storage, and "virtual power plants" intended to aggregate distributed energy resources to improve resilience of the grid; and - Support equitable access to electrification projects, including through investments in and outreach to under-resourced and low-income communities.

-SMUD implements several innovative and transformative programs within the community.
+Within its service area, SMUD provides financial incentives, loans, energy audits and education, to facilitate advancements in building electrification, energy efficiency, and renewable energy.
 One of SMUD's most successful energy efficiency programs is Sacramento Shade, a free program that has delivered more than 600,000 shade trees to local homes and businesses since 1990.
-SMUD also maintains a voluntary Greenergy® program, which provides customers with the option to receive electricity from 100% renewable resources.